OCTOBER 13-16, 2022

 (Tax and gratuity not included)

-We will start promptly at 9 a.m. with a quick mini shoot to gain content for cataloging and editing in Lightroom Classic.
+To enhance your workshop experience, it is highly recommended that you take this course.
+We will start the first afternoon by making sure programs are loaded correctly and begin learning about Lightroom cataloging.
+The next morning will begin with a quick mini shoot to gain content for cataloging and editing in Lightroom Classic.
 Come with Lightroom loaded onto your computer and ready to learn the basics of importing, cataloging, key-wording, flagging, and how to use the basic tools for editing and image enhancement.
 Designed for people who want to learn lightroom classic or become more efficient with your workflow and the basics.
+If you have never used Lightroom and plan on using Lightroom during the workshop, you must sign up for the lightroom class.

 Additional Night – $135/$180